1004 - Reasonable Accommodation for Pregnancy, Childbirth, or Related Medical Condition

 This policy

-- Asserts requirement to provide reasonable accommodation to an employee’s known limitations related to pregnancy, childbirth, or related medical conditions (including lactation), unless the accommodation will cause undue hardship.
+- Requires employers to provide reasonable accommodation for an employee’s known limitations related to pregnancy, childbirth, or related medical conditions (including lactation), unless it would cause undue hardship.

-- Instructs on the requirement to engage in the interactive process with employees who request pregnancy accommodation.
+- Provides guidance on developing and administering a pregnancy accommodation policy and process and the requirement to engage in the interactive process with employees who request pregnancy accommodation.

 - Advises on accommodation requirements relating to lactation accommodation, e.g., break periods and appropriate workplace spaces for lactation.